 The end of my garden journal-year 2 is here.
 We did it, the summer of 2020 seems to have slipped through our fingertips.
 I look at the garden each day and it just tells me fall is here and this crazy year marches on.
 The garden has hit the point of the year where it looks quite terrible, but still is full of a lot of food.

 We had a lot of successful vegetables this summer and we’ve been eating well!
-All coming in at their own times, we’ve eaten broccoli and cauliflower, peas, kale for Kale Chips, Swiss chard and lettuces, kohlrabi and some beautiful purple cabbage, lots of great carrots, cucumbers for days, tons of green beans, basil, zucchini and yellow crook-neck summer squash, a few peppers and so many tomatoes.
+All coming in at their own times, we’ve eaten broccoli and cauliflower, peas, kale for Kale Chips.
+Lots of Swiss chard and lettuces, kohlrabi and some beautiful purple cabbage.
+Tons of great carrots, cucumbers for days, baskets of green beans, and basil.
+Plenty of zucchini and yellow crook-neck summer squash, a few peppers and so many tomatoes.

 The zucchini are winding down, and a lot of Healthy Zucchini Cookies are stocked in the freezer.
 We got a lot of cucumbers, the weight broke the twine strings on the trellis, and I made a couple batches of refrigerator pickles.
 I planted 8 broccoli plants this year, a lot, and yes we got a lot of broccoli which is still coming in and I’ve chopped a bunch for the freezer; kale, zucchini and green beans are in the freezer too.